EXPLORE THE

 Event

-Forest Friends – Superworm
+Forest Friends – The Runaway Pea

 Forest Friends is a new forest school-inspired sensory workshop designed for children under 5 with their grown-ups, where stories come to life in a magical outdoor setting.
-These all-weather, outdoor sessions will be inspired by favourite children’s stories and seasonal themes exploring the creative and practical use of tools and natural materials.
+These all-weather, outdoor sessions will be inspired by favourite children’s stories and seasonal themes, exploring the creative and practical use of tools and natural materials.
 Be dressed and ready

 A mother, father and son in Eastern House, PK Porthcurno museum of global communications.